Developing A Crisis Management Strategy

 - Crisis Psychology

 - Who Are Your 'Audiences' In A Crisis?

 - Contents Of Your Crisis Management Manual

 - Your Own Personal Action Plan For Future Development

 Delegate spaces available on the following course dates:

 Before the course each delegate will be asked to complete a Pre-Course Briefing Form to determine their individual objectives for attending the course.
-These objectives will be used by the Tutor to give on-target training that is focused on the individual delegates.
+These objectives will be used by the Trainer to give on-target training that is focused on the individual delegates.

 At the end of the course each delegate will be asked to complete a Personal Development Plan that can be used as part of future appraisals and that will also be an important tool for management reference.

 Total Investment: AED / QR 2,050/- which includes - Training Materials, Lunch & Refreshments.
 Discounts available for multiple bookings.

 "The Tutor provided all the information required during the training!
 Keep it up!"